 The train line takes up the full width of the street so when the train comes through, the resident of Ngõ 224 Lê Duẩn have to make sure everything and everyone is tucked away.

 As the horn blasts down the road and the tracks start to rumble, bikes, drying laundry, makeshift kitchens, children and dogs are whipped inside.
-The train allows only a narrow space either side for bystanders to stand pressed against a wall or in the alcove of a doorway.
+The train allows only a narrow space on either side for bystanders to stand pressed against a wall or in the alcove of a doorway.

 You can literally feel the wind of the speeding train on your face as you stand flush against a wall on the edge of the tracks.
 It is much more exciting than we had anticipated.

 Once the train has passed, residents return to life on the tracks until the next brief interruption to their day at 7.30 pm.

 When to Visit Train Street